In January 2011, I overhauled my grading system, and it’s still evolving.

 Have I lost my mind?

-If this sounds punitive and like it might be impossible to pass, I assure you that grades are roughly the same as they were last semester, except that the grades are much closer to what I think they deserve.
+If this sounds punitive and like it might be impossible to pass, I assure you that grades have gone up, and so has the retention rate.
 The magic is in this one change: students can reevaluate any skill until the end of the semester.

 Strangely, this makes much less work for me.

 Before, I was tracking about 30 items.
 Now that I’m assigning a grade to each skill, I have about 60 skills per course.
 But I did a few things to simplify the system:

 - I stopped agonizing over partial marks, and gave every skill either a “complete” (1) or “incomplete” (0) grade

 I don’t feel bad about not giving credit for a partially right answer, because it’s not the only chance the student gets.
 When they’ve practised enough to feel confident that they’re ready, they ask for a reevaluation.
 If they convince me that they have the skill, I update their grade to track their current level of understanding.
 If not, they can try again next week.
 This makes grading really speedy.

 The corollary to that is that, in order to apply for reassessment, the students have to find and fix their own mistakes.
 Remember, all I wrote on it was “complete” or “incomplete”!
 I used to spend hours poring over their work with a fine-toothed comb.
 Guess whose skills that improved?
 Not the students’.
 Now they use the fine-toothed comb themselves.
 I grade less, they learn more.

 - I also stopped grading homework